cnio-bu/bollito/tutorials/melanoma/README.md

 ## Input file configuration

 The first step is to download the data we will be analysing.
 In this case it will be composed of two pairs of paired-end, FASTQ-formatted files.
 You should download these files and put them in a directory of your choice.

 We will use the example directory `/my/data/files` throughout the tutorial.
 You should instead use the real path to your files.
+Note we have generated an even smaller version or the samples in order to reduce the execution time required to complete the tutorial.

 Parental sample - 451LU:
 - [2500K_451LU_L003_R1_001.fastq.gz](https://bioinformatics.cnio.es/data/pipelines/single_cell/10x_sample_data/melanoma_10M/2500K_451LU_L003_R1_001.fastq.gz)